 1979, Def Leppard played at Crookes Workingman’s Club in Sheffield.
 The gig was reviewed in UK music paper ‘Sounds’ and led to a recording contract with Phonogram Records.

 1986, A&R man Dick Rowe died.
-This is the guy who became famous for not signing The Beatles to Decca records and made the classic quote ‘Nobody cares about guitar group’s anymore.’
+This is the guy who became famous for NOT signing The Beatles to Decca records and made the classic quote ‘Nobody cares about guitar group’s anymore.’
 He did however sign The Rolling Stones to Decca.

 2006, Billy Preston died of kidney failure.
 The Grammy-winning keyboard player worked with some of the greatest names in the music industry, including The Beatles, the Rolling Stones, Nat King Cole, Little Richard, Ray Charles, George Harrison, Elton John, Eric Clapton and Bob Dylan.
+Sadly after such a colourful career, he fell on very hard times, drugs, jail and poor health all followed.

 2012, Adam Clayton‘s former personal assistant and housekeeper went on trial, accused of stealing almost 3m euro.
 Carol Hawkins was convicted on 181 counts of theft from the bassist’s bank accounts over a four-year period.